AmnonOwed/P5_CanTut_GeometryTexturesShaders/README.md

 ####Custom2DGeometry
 Creating a custom 2D shape with interpolated colors using beginShape-vertex-endShape.

+####Custom3DGeometry
+Creating a custom 3D shape with interpolated colors using beginShape-vertex-endShape.

 ####DynamicTextures2D
 Creating textured QUADS with dynamically generated texture coordinates.